James Webb: How a space telescope tore American scientists apart | DW | 22.12.2021

 It's a big moment in space — and thus understandable that some refer to the telescope as a "monument" to international space discovery.

-James Webb was NASA's second ever administrator — that is, its head or directort, serving from 1961 to 1968.
+James Webb was NASA's second-ever administrator — that is, its head or director, serving from 1961 to 1968.
 Before that, he had been an undersecretary at the US State Department.

 In 2002, then-NASA Administrator Sean O'Keefe decided to rename the telescope from the "Next Generation Space Telescope" in honor of Webb.